AIO1/PrimeNGTableReusableComponent/README.md

 ### 4.6 Predifined filters
 You might have some scenarios were you would like to limit the filter options that the user has available to a list of the only possible values that the column could have.
 This reusable component offers you a way to do so.
 To achieve this, we will start off in the backend with your DTO.

 From the example project, the "TestDto" has an entry named "employmentStatusName".
-In the "TestDTO" it was given though the PrimeNGAttribute of "filterUsesPredifinedValues" as true.
-The "filterPredifinedValuesName" value that was given is "employmentStatusPredifinedFilter" which is important to remember because it will need to be exactly the same in the frontend.
+In the "TestDTO" it was given in the PrimeNGAttribute of "filterPredifinedValuesName" the value "employmentStatusPredifinedFilter", which is important to remember because it will need to be exactly the same in the frontend.

 The next step is to create an endpoint that will return you all the data that you want from each of the columns that will use the predifined filter.
 In the example project, the [MainController.cs](Backend/PrimeNGTableReusableComponent/PrimeNGTableReusableComponent/Controllers/MainController.cs) has an endpoint named "GetEmploymentStatus" that is the one that will be called in the frontend to retrieve all the possible values for the employment status.
 Since the idea is to use a PrimeNG tag to render the status with a color, this endpoint sends the employment status and the RGB color that we want to use in the tag.